xfarrow/blink/README.md

 # Blink

 > [!CAUTION]
 > **This is an alpha-version piece of software.
 It is not intended to be used neither by the general public nor by testers.
-Issues shall be ignored and no support will be provided until a beta version is available.** Thanks for your patience.
+Due to its incompleteness, issues shall be mostly ignored and no support will be provided until a beta version will be available.** Thanks for your patience.

 ## What is it?
 Blink is a privacy-respecting business-oriented social media platform focused on fostering connections between businesses and individuals, propelling careers and sparking innovation in the professional world.